wtomtom/vizeh/doc/zmq.md

 ## Remarks

-From the perspective of vizeed, the ZeroMQ socket is write-only; PUB sockets don't even have a read function.
-Thus, there is no state introduced into vizeed directly.
+From the perspective of vizehd, the ZeroMQ socket is write-only; PUB sockets don't even have a read function.
+Thus, there is no state introduced into vizehd directly.
 Furthermore, no information is broadcast that wasn't already received from the public P2P network.

 No authentication or authorization is done on connecting clients; it